jgasteiz/old-jgasteiz.github.io/source/about/index.markdown

 ### Prefered deployment environments

 - **[Google Appengine](https://developers.google.com/appengine/)** - Super easy to use, scale and magage.
-It has become the deployment environment I've used most.
+It has become the deployment environment I use most.
 - **[Heroku](https://www.heroku.com/)** - Not that I have used it a lot, but it's always useful for some quick prototypes and personal projects.
 - **[Linode](https://www.linode.com/)** - Although I've used Amazon Web Services more than Linode, I'm always using Linode now every time I need to put my hands on any unix server.

 ### Contact me

 I'm @jgasteiz in [twitter](https://twitter.com/jgasteiz) and [github](https://github.com/jgasteiz).
-For a more personal approach feel free to send me an email to javi.manzano.oller at gmail.
+For a more personal approach feel free to send me an email to javi.manzano.oller at gmail dot com.

 Before sending any email, please know that I'm not interested on changing my current position, no matter how awesome the offer is.
 I'm currently where I want to be and if at some point I want to change my job, I'll probably remove this paragraph from here.